 The applicant shall work with a professor from their degree program who will serve as a mentor/supervisor and agree to providing a host location from which to do the research.
 The professor will agree to monitor the progress of the internship and to consult with or guide the student in the design and conduct of the research project.

-The scholar will work for 8-10 weeks on the project between March – May 2013.
+The scholar will work for 8-10 weeks on the project between March-May 2017.

 - At the end of the internship, the student shall submit an acceptable written report describing the findings of the research project;

-- The student shall present the results of their research at the National Environmental Health Association Conference in Las Vegas, Nevada between July 7 – 10, 2014.
-Exact date to be announced.
+- The student shall present the results of their research at the National Environmental Health Association (NEHA) Conference in Grand Rapids, Michigan on a date between July 10-13, 2017.

 The internship provides:

-- An opportunity to understand how codes and standards promote food safety.
+- An opportunity to understand how codes and standards relate to environmental health and safety.